In this post, we’ll cover what a Real-Time Bidding Platform is, how to choose a suitable one and the best RTB platforms for publishers.

 OpenX is quite a reliable name when it comes to programmatic advertising.
 Some of the services for publishers that they offer include:

-- Ad Exchange: It is a programmatic marketplace which is built specifically keeping the supply-side in demand.
+- Ad Exchange: It is a programmatic marketplace which is built specifically to keep the supply side in demand.

 - Bidder: This is a header-bidding solution that works in accordance with OpenX Ad Exchange.